Product Guide

 4. Add a goods description (optional) — Describe your goods or services in plain language.
 This helps GleanMark suggest relevant Nice classes for your search.

-5. Click "Run Examiner Knockout Search" — The search runs multiple examiner-style strategies and returns results once complete.
+5. Click "Run Knockout Search" — The search runs multiple examiner-style strategies and returns results once complete.

 6. Review the verdict — The Risk Assessment Summary shows one of three outcomes: High Risk Conflicts Found (significant conflicts detected), Medium Risk Conflicts Found (moderate conflicts worth investigating), or No Significant Conflicts (no meaningful conflicts found)